The dairy industry plays a vital role in sustainable, equitable and secure food systems by nourishing people, communities, and the planet.

-Dairy delivers nourishing and sustainable food with unparalleled health and nutrition benefits, as well as environmental stewardship and economic growth in communities across the United States.
 Individually, dairy companies are balancing the economic, social and environmental aspects of sustainability throughout their operations.
-The companies are working more efficiently, developing new technologies, reviewing sourcing options, reducing energy consumption, conserving water and recycling or repurposing production waste.
+Companies are innovating for the future – finding ways to work more efficiently, develop new technologies, review sourcing options, reduce energy consumption, conserve water and recycle production waste.

 For IDFA members, sustainability is a daily, purposeful commitment that touches all aspects of their operations and manifests in sound, responsible business practices.
-IDFA helps to translate the good work of our members into advocacy on sustainability-focused policies before federal and state regulators to ensure the future success and integrity of the dairy industry.
+Here are just a handful of ways dairy businesses are taking sustainability into their own hands.

 Sustainability begins with caring for the dairy herds that produce our milk and extends throughout the supply chain to ensure responsible sourcing from suppliers who share these same principles, including accountable stewardship of our land, air and water resources, as well as prioritizing health and safety in production areas and the wellbeing of our workforce, and complementing our workforce with best-in-class technology that minimizes an end product’s environmental footprint while delivering safe, affordable, nutritious dairy foods to millions of consumers around the world.